 - Google’s Panda created a filter for site quality.
-AuthorRank will create a filter for author quality.
+AuthorRank and SEO will create a filter for author quality.

 - Just like you were judged in high school, your reputation matters and Google will now pass judgment on your writing.

-- AuthorRank will change the face of link building and guest posts.
-It will no longer work to your benefit to write low-quality content for an article directory, because content produced by a well-known, trustworthy writer will rank higher than an untrustworthy writer.
+- AuthorRank and SEO will change the face of link building and guest posts.
+It will no longer work to your benefit to write low-quality content for an article directory because content produced by a well-known, trustworthy writer will rank higher than an untrustworthy writer.

-AuthorRank is not only determined by your online reputation, but also by the reputation of others who share your content.
+AuthorRank and SEO are not only determined by your online reputation, but also by the reputation of others who share your content.